The average American spends $650 on gifts each year. Here are some you can feel good about giving.

-That’s why we’re compiling a list of affordable, Wisconsin-made gifts you can actually feel good about giving– “Presents with Purpose” that benefit a bigger cause.
+That’s why we’ve compiled a list of affordable, Wisconsin-made gifts you can actually feel good about giving–“Presents with Purpose” that benefit a bigger cause.

 Products included (& their purpose):